VariantSync/Vatras/README.md

 ### Evolution
 - [ ] implement variation diffs
   - [ ] syntax as Variation Tree subset with meta-variation nodes
+  - [ ] semantics
-  - [x] semantics for free from CC/VT
+  - [ ] semantics for free from CC/VT.
+Prove that it is equivalent to the self-defined semantics (commuting square)
   - [ ] derivation
   - [ ] integration